glennmiller36/Studiosity/README.md

 # Studiosity

-The quality of being studious.
+Studiosity is an easy-to-use flashcard memory-aid tool.

 ## Description

-Studiosity is an effective flashcard memory-aid tool to help students learn and remember new material quickly.
-Condense and simplify information so that you only learn the important facts and ideas.

-Supports two modes: Study mode displays the list of all questions and answers and Quiz mode randomly shuffles the cards to prevent students from simply memorizing the order of answers.
-Quiz mode can reverse the flash cards answers can be seen first and students must surmise what the original questions were.
+Studiosity is an easy-to-use flashcard memory-aid tool to help students of all ages learn and remember new material quickly.
+Study mode displays the list of all questions and answers and Quiz mode randomly shuffles the cards to test yourself on what you have learned.

 Highlights:
+• Create your own class subjects and assign a theme color
+• Organize your flashcards into card decks

-* Create/Edit your own flashcards within the app
+• Create your own flashcards within the app
-* Supports two modes: Study and Quiz mode
-* Custom text and background colors
-* Simple and easy-to-use
-* Charts for progress tracking
+• Quickly view an entire deck of flashcards for studying
+• Quiz yourself on what you have learned using a fun swipe to reveal interaction
+• Chart your progress and trends.
+Identify questions that need additional studying.
-* Makes studying fun, easy, and effective
+• Makes studying fun, easy, and effective

+## Versions

+• 1.0 September 10, 2016